gabchouraqui/portfolio.io/R/README.md

 - **Features**:
   - Natural Language Processing (NLP)
+  - Corpus, DTM, n-grams, TDM
+  - Sentiment analysis
-  - Time-series forecasting
+  - Data visualization
-  - Model validation and performance evaluation

  ### 6. Iowa Liquor Store Analysis

-- **Description**: Experience the power of statistical modeling for business forecasting with this project.
-Utilizing R's robust statistical libraries, predict future trends, anticipate demand, and optimize resource allocation for enhanced business performance.
+- **Description**: This project was analyze key data of all of the liquor store in Iowa.
+The analysis helped to find insights and recommendations for more business value.

 - **Features**:
   - Regression analysis